← Back to Case Studies

 Critical ECB findings — zero Pillar 2 capital escalation

-IRB portfolios inspected across corporate, retail, mortgage, SME
+of IRB portfolios inspected across Retail and Non-Retail

 6 wks